 Grace periods for phasing-out plant protection products

-When an authorisation for a plant protection product has expired, the Swedish Chemicals Agency can decide on grace periods when the product can still be sold, stored or used.
-General grace periods apply if the Swedish Chemicals Agency has not made a specific decision about a grace period for an individual product.
+When an authorisation for a plant protection product has expired, the Swedish Chemicals Agency can decide on grace periods for phasing-out.
+During the grace periods the product can still be sold, stored or used.

 If a product has been given a new registration number due to an amendment of the authorisation, the grace periods apply for the products labelled with the old registration number.

-Information about current decisions including grace periods can also be found on our web-page Aktuella beslut 2021.
+Information about current decisions including grace periods for phasing-out can also be found on our web pages with current decisions (aktuella beslut).
+There is one web page for each year since 2019.